pryley/site-reviews/readme.txt

 - Added an option to change the position of the Captcha (above or below the submit button in the review form).
 - Added Geolocation which allows you to display the location of the reviewer (i.e. flag/country/state/city) in the review
 - Added the `summary_id` option to the Review Form, this allows you to update the rating summary immediately without reloading the page.
+- Fixed ActionScheduler action redirects
 - Fixed link focus when expanding exceprts with the keyboard.
 - Improved CSS of plugin styles for some themes.
-- Refreshed the Elementor widget icons.
-- Refreshed the Fusion Builder widget icons.
-- Refreshed the Gutenberg block icons.
+- Updated the Gutenberg blocks to api v3.

 = 7.2.6 (2025-02-16) =